 Answer: Long 1 MNO Dec $40 put (covering 25 shares)

-Last, multiply the number of shares delivered at exercise (100) by the factor (0.25).
-The investor starts with a right to sell 100 shares at $10 and ends with a right to sell 25 shares at $40.
+So the investor goes from a right to sell 100 shares at $10 to a right to sell 25 shares at $40.

 Let’s see if you can adjust for a reverse split.
 Again, assume this position: